codecademy-engineering/bootstrap/README.md

 ./bootstrap.sh | tee -a bootstrap.log
 ```

-It should print `✅ Bootstrap Complete 🚀🚀🚀`.
+It should print `✅ Bootstrap Complete 🚀🚀🚀` upon completion.

 After bootstrapping you may need to source your shell profile to get new environment configurations: